 Explain/report on/publish analyses of the effective use of the funds, also including technical reporting.

-Under any mechanism selected, design of the governance framework will be driven by ICANN’s obligations to uphold its fiduciary duties and strategic goals for the program.
+Under any mechanism selected, design of the governance framework will be driven by ICANN org’s obligations to uphold its fiduciary duties and strategic goals for the program.
 Please see response to charter question 2 for guidance on limitations on the use of funds in relation to fiduciary obligations.
 In addition, the following elements must be included in the governance framework.

 Annual independent audit:

-ICANN is subject to such audit because it is a non-profit organization organized under California law (other countries may have different requirements);
+ICANN org is subject to such audit because it is a non-profit organization organized under California law (other countries may have different requirements);

 The objective of the audit is “to obtain reasonable assurance about whether the financial statements are free from material misstatement”;